tytydraco/yessleep/out/On_my_first_day_at_boarding_school_a_boy_jumped_out_of_a_top_floor_window_They_call_them_Flyers.md

 “No.” She glared at the boy.
 To my surprise, she jumped up, strode over to her desk and brought up Spotify on her laptop, playing a song– It was upbeat and the girl started to dance.
 Well, it could have been dancing, though all I was watching was manic flailing to the beat.
 Sunny danced like nobody was watching her, whipping her head back and forth, her hair flying in a whirlwind.

 She shuffled over to Freddie in jerking movements I couldn’t help smiling at.
 When he only shook his head, a smile pricking on his lips, she pouted.
 “Maybe Sunny doesnt want to help.”
 She said, panting.
-“Maybe Sunny is tired of hoping to get off here, and is waiting for them to get it over with?
+“Maybe Sunny is tired of hoping to get out  of here, and is waiting for them to get it over with?
 Maybe I want to join Lux!
 What else is there?”

 Freddie arched a brow.
 “Not being a mindless minion for the rest of your life or diving out of your bedroom window?”